Chymyst/chymyst-core/docs/chymyst-actor.md

 Since chemical actors are immutable, the user's code does not need to handle an actor's “lifecycle” any more.
 There is no need to persist a chemical actor's state or restore it in case of a crash.
-The user's code merely needs to _define the computation_ that a chemical actor will perform after consuming a message.
+The user's code merely needs to _declare the computation_ that a chemical actor will perform after consuming a message.

 Implementing this functionality will allow us to write pseudo-code like this,